spruceid/oid4vc-cli-wallet/README.md

 Usage: openid4vc-wallet <COMMAND>

 Commands:
-  handle-request     Handle a request of the format "openid4vp://?request_uri=..." and generate a response initiate-issuance  Initiate a OID4VCI flow help               Print this message or the help of the given subcommand(s)
+  handle-mdoc-request  Handle a request of the "mdoc-openid4vp://?request_uri=..." and generate a response initiate-issuance    Initiate a OID4VCI flow help                 Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help